Sockeye: a language for analyzing hardware documentation: Evaluation

-\Cref{tab:solver-runtimes} shows solving performance for selected scenarios of the \glspl{soc} specifications described in \autoref{sec:case-studies}.
-Not all scenarios containing proofs or violations were executed.
-We can see that our native SMT encoding performs poorly: many specifications are not encodable due to using \system features that this backend does not support.

-We observe that most scenarios that complete within a few minutes, while seven scenarios time out between CBMC and Rosette.
-In general, Rosette and CBMC perform comparatively, with a slight performance advantage for Rosette.
-There are cases where only Rosette finds a solution, and CBMC times out.
-It is well-known that fully-automatic verification tools are performance sensitive even to seemingly small or unrelated changes, which we believe is happening here.
+\Cref{tab:bug-runtimes,tab:proof-runtimes} show solving performance for the bugs and proofs of the \gls{soc} specifications described in \cref{sec:case-studies}.
+We observe that most scenarios complete fast enough for interactive development.
+In general, the Rosette backend outperforms CBMC: we suspect the C code generated by \system might not be particularly amenable to CBMC, and we have not explored the space of possible CBMC configuration flags yet.
+It is well-known that fully-automatic verification tools are performance sensitive even to seemingly small or unrelated changes.
 Thus, having the option to run a query through multiple different tools by some sort of portfolio-solving approach is useful.

+When facing a time-out, users engaging in bug-finding have the choice of encoding domain-specific assumptions or restricting the attack search space to speed up solving times, for example by offering fewer non-deterministic choices.

-In general, in scenarios that time out, if users have some idea on what shape of exploit to look for, they can encode it as a hint by making the scenario less general (i.e.\ by using fewer nondeterministic choices), which often allows the solver to discover the exploit.
-For instance, when trying to find the potential bug in the \zynqabbr, Rosette times out, but if we restrict the DMA channel to a specific one, the bug is found within 2~minutes, and if the solver is helped further by fixing one step to be a step where the CPU initiates a DMA transfer, the bug is found within 10~seconds.
+For instance, when trying to run the most general bug scenario described for the \zynqabbr, Rosette times out.
+However, if we restrict the DMA channel to a specific one, the bug is found within 2~minutes, and if the solver helped further by fixing one step to be a step where the CPU initiates a DMA transfer, the bug is found in less than 20~seconds.

+A similar approach can be taken for the proofs as well: providing assertions can change the order of heuristics of solver backends apply, and dramatically improve solving times.
+It is worth noting that proofs generally run faster than bug-finding scenarios, because inductive proofs only need to reason about a single system step at a time.